phuayj/delta-lfit-2/README.md

 ## δLFIT2

-This is the official implementation for δLFIT2.
+This is the official implementation for δLFIT2 from the paper "Variable Assignment Invariant Neural Networks for Learning Logic Programs".

 ## Install